dsc-courses/dsc10-2023-wi/syllabus.md

 Discussion section is primarily focused on exam preparation.
 Students will work through problems from past DSC 10 exams and go over solutions with the TA.
 Attendance is optional, but students who attend have an opportunity to earn extra credit.
 Attending discussion section and working through practice problems in dicussion gives you direct experience with the types of questions you will see on the midterm and final exam.

-You must attend the discussion section you are assigned to.
-If you have a conflict, you can request to switch to a different time on the [Beginning of Quarter Survey](https://forms.gle/Wvdn296GoPHBC59d6).
+You must attend the discussion section you are assigned to according to the table above.
+If you have a conflict, you can request to switch to a section at a different time on the [Beginning of Quarter Survey](https://forms.gle/Wvdn296GoPHBC59d6).

 To encourage regular attendance in lecture and discussion, we will offer extra credit for in-person attendance.
 Each lecture section will take attendance 8 times throughout the quarter, and each discussion section will take attendance 4 times throughout the quarter.
 You won't know in advance which days attendance will be taken, and it won't necessarily be on the same day in each lecture or discussion section.
 Each time that you are present and fill out the attendance form, you will earn 0.2% of extra credit on your overall course grade, up to a maximum of 2%.
 This means you can still earn the maximum possible extra credit even if you miss two course meetings at which attendance is taken.